Sex and COVID-19

-In short—yes, you can still have sex, but with precautions.
-What do we know right now?
-This is a respiratory disease, so direct contact with saliva can transmit the virus.
-While COVID-19 has not been found in semen or vaginal fluid, it has been found in feces of people who are infected.
+Let’s start with what we know right now.
+COVID-19 is a respiratory disease, so direct contact with saliva—through kissing, for example—can transmit the virus.
+While COVID-19 has not yet been found in vaginal fluid, it has been found in feces of people who are infected.
 So this means that rimming (oral/anal contact) and anal sex may spread COVID-19 as well.
-Remember that condoms and dental dams can reduce the risk and reduce contact with saliva and feces during anal and oral sex or oral/anal contact.
+Remember that condoms and dental dams reduce contact with saliva and feces during anal and oral sex or oral/anal contact.